antydemidov/R-MoTMo/README.md

 - Some code improvements;
 - Added some docstrings;
 - Tools were transformed from class into a set of functions;
-- Added Parameters and PlotSelection classes to avoid dictionary usage.
+- Added Parameters and PlotSelection classes to avoid dictionary usage;
+- Added functionality to save the chart to files, use `save_plots` to save the charts.

 ## Requirements